teochewthunder/ttl-coding-classes/Lesson_1.md

 1. Learn to use the web browser console
 2. Declare variables and assign numerical values to them
 3. Mathematical operators
-4. Paranthesis in mathematical operations.
+4. Parentheses in mathematical operations.
 5. Optional exercise: Variable swap

 ## Exercise 1